veronicadev/health-world-data/README.md

 ## About The Project

-The purpose of this repository is to collect all the data needed for the Digital Health Earth [Digital Earth Health](https://github.com/veronicadev/digital-earth).
+The purpose of this repository is to collect all the data needed for the [Digital Health Earth](https://github.com/veronicadev/digital-earth).
 Most of the health data is provided by the Organization for Economic Co-operation and Development website.

 ## Data format